Ocean 3d Ocean Evaluation (EN4)

 Key Findings

-• IFS-NEMO-ER is dominated by a pervasive global cold bias (mean -1.05 K), which is particularly intense in the North Atlantic subpolar gyre and Southern Ocean.
+- IFS-NEMO-ER is characterized by a pervasive global cold bias (mean -1.05°C), cooling significantly in the Atlantic and Tropical Pacific, distinct from the other models.

 Spatial Patterns